 Section 404(b)(1) of the CWA of 1972 requires that any recommended discharge of dredged or fill material into Waters of the U.S. must be evaluated using the guidelines developed by the Administrator of the EPA in conjunction with the Secretary of the Army.
 These guidelines are in Title 40, Part 230 of the CFR.
+During the preparation of the 2005 ARNS FEIS, ADEQ and ODEQ, the state agencies responsible for implementation of the Clean Water Act within their jurisdiction, were consulted and involved in project planning.
+The original FEIS planned to work with the states to obtain all water-related compliance documents and plans, including storm water pollution prevention plans, CWA Section 401 certification, CWA Section 404 approval, and BMPs, during PED when specific feature locations were available.

-A Draft Section 404(b)(1) evaluation is provided in Appendix H and analyzes all activities associated with the Proposed Action that involve the discharge of dredged or fill material into Waters of the U.S. A mitigation plan (Appendix F) has also been prepared to address the adverse impacts to wetlands.
-Resource agencies, including the ADEQ and ODEQ, will be consulted with and appropriate permits will be obtained prior to the start of construction.
+For this SEA, a draft Section 404(b)(1) evaluation is provided in Appendix H and analyzes all activities associated with the Proposed Action that involve the discharge of dredged or fill material into Waters of the U.S. Through updated design efforts, the MKARNS 12' deepening project anticipated dredging half the quantities initially identified during the 2005 EIS.
+In addition, the 2005 EIS disclosed the need for 193 river training structures.
+The updated plan only requires up to 112 river training structures to meet the performance needs.
+Thus, an overall smaller project, and commensurate aquatic impacts are anticipated.
+To further ensure aquatic impacts remain less than significant, a mitigation plan (Appendix F) has also been prepared to address the adverse impacts to wetlands to ensure impacts are fully offset.
+The Section